Jun4928/algorithms/leetcode/Graph/binary_tree/BST/README.md

       return false
     }

-    let left = dfs(node.left, small, node.val) // in BST, current should be larger than left let right = dfs(node.right, node.val, large) // in BST, current should be smaller than right return left && right
+    let left = DFS(node.left, small, node.val) // in BST, current should be larger than left let right = DFS(node.right, node.val, large) // in BST, current should be smaller than right return left && right
   }